Адвокат по уголовным делам › Форумы › СИЗО Матросская тишина › How to Take Better Winter Photos

 </div>

-It's easy to under-expose your subjects when the auto-exposure is set on the snow!<figcaption class=»caption» id=»img_desc_7517528″><span class=»caption_text»>It’s easy to under-expose your subjects when the auto-exposure is set on the snow!</span><span id=»img_source_show_5700471_7517528″> | <span class=»img_source span_link» >Source</span></span></figcaption></figure>
+<figcaption class=»caption» id=»img_desc_7517528″><span class=»caption_text»>It’s easy to under-expose your subjects when the auto-exposure is set on the snow!</span><span id=»img_source_show_5700471_7517528″> | <span class=»img_source span_link» >Source</span></span></figcaption></figure>

 </div>